fpgasystems/hacc/docs/overleaf/first-steps.md

 * Booking and accessing a server
 * Validating a Xilinx accelerator card

 Before continuing, please make sure you have been already accepted on ETH Zürich HACC program and you have a valid user account.
-In any other case, please visit Get started.
+In any other case, please visit **Get started**.

 ## Setting your passwords
 Once your ETH account has been created, you will need to generate two different passwords: an LDAP/Active directory password and a RADIUS password.
 The first one is part of your main ETH credentials; the *remote authentication dial-in user service (RADIUS)* password is used for setting your remote secure access.
 Please, follow these steps to generate them:

-1. Visit the ETH Zürich Web Center,
+1. Visit the ETH Zürich **Web Center,**
 2. Click on *Forgot your password* to receive a temporal password to use with Web Center,
 3. Log in to Web Center and click on *Self service/Change password*,
 4. Select the *LDAPS* and *Active Directory* checkboxes and introduce your new password, and